 More states are implementing economic nexus laws due to online sales becoming more and more popular nowadays.
 The threshold for economic nexus is different for the different states.

 The most common threshold, however, is when the seller has more than 200 transactions or has reached $ 100,000 in sales in that state annually.

 1. Find a professional tax preparer or accountant to build a long-term work relationship

-You could try a PC-based bookkeeping program, but I find that a good old-fashioned line ledger works best for me.
+There are many SALES TAX FILING TIPS you can try.
+Perhaps, You could try a PC-based bookkeeping program, but I find that a good old-fashioned line ledger works best for me.

 Don’t postpone when it comes to recording this vital information.
 The last thing you want is to try and sort through a box full of old receipts once tax filing season is in full swing.